Questions About the LDS Temple Ceremony and Masonry

 For official information on LDS Temples around the world, see the LDS.org section, "The House of the Lord."
 A useful unofficial resource for photos and basic info is LDSChurchTemples.com.

-Vast resources about the Temple, with many deep and beautiful insights, can be found in past publications at the Maxwell Institute (see, for example, the book The Temple in Time and Eternity by Donald W. Parry, and Stephen D. Ricks) and, for more recent scholarship, at the new Mormon Interpreter.
-An example from the latter is "'I Have Revealed Your Name': The Hidden Temple in John 17" by William J. Hamblin, which shows that Christ was evoking temple imagery in the powerful teachings there.
-Even without understanding the temple concepts, John 17 is a remarkable text for LDS readers.
-But it will strengthen your appreciation of the restored LDS Temple concept when the ancient temple roots of John 17 are grasped.
-Enjoy!
+Vast resources about the Temple, with many deep and beautiful insights, can be found in past publications at the Maxwell Institute such as The Temple in Time and Eternity by Donald W. Parry, and Stephen D. Ricks (Provo, Utah: FARMS, 1999).
+For more recent scholarship, see Interpreter: A Journal of Latter-day Saint Faith and Scholarship, with great peer-reviewed articles such as "'I Have Revealed Your Name': The Hidden Temple in John 17" by William J. Hamblin, which shows that Christ was evoking temple imagery.

 Mormanity is my LDS blog, in operation since 2004.
 Numerous issues have been discussed there.
 Join the fray!
 Or visit the other blogs on my blogroll there.

 Also consider my "Book of Mormon Evidences" page.

 You can order a free Book of Mormon at ComeuntoChrist.org.